Turn away from the

 How all the splendor of earthly things pales before

-that infinitely more resplendent object—Jesus!
+more resplendent object—Jesus!

 No comments: